gellati/egg-collector-game/README.md

 ###  Project structure

 The source code is in the `eggz` folder and is divided into three modules: gui, server and client. `gui` contains the source code to run the game locally.
+For server and client to work, the server has to be started first, then the client can be stared.

 ### Building the projects

 Build the gui

     gradle eggz:gui:build

 Build the server

     gradle eggz:server:build